 - Advised various medical technology and medical device companies regarding the FDA regulatory status and requirements for both existing and developing digital health softwares, remote health platforms, and other digital health technologies.

 - Assisted pharmaceutical companies with internal investigations related to compliance, data integrity, Good Manufacturing Practices, and other quality concerns.

-- Performed FDA regulatory diligence in numerous corporate transactions involving pharmaceutical, medical device, and animal health companies, including IPOs and follow-on offerings, mergers and acquisitions, and an acquisition of a line of OTC products.
+- Performed FDA regulatory diligence in numerous corporate transactions involving digital health, medical device, pharmaceutical, drug compounding, animal health, and food companies, including IPOs and follow-on offerings, mergers and acquisitions, SPAC transactions, and an acquisition of a line of OTC products.

 - Advised a pharmaceutical company on a potential appeal of FDA’s denial of its request for breakthrough therapy designation.

-- Advised a pharmaceutical client on issues relating to pediatric exclusivity.
+- Advised a human medical device manufacturer on issues relating to off-label veterinary use.

-- Advised an academic research institution regarding emergency use authorization (EUA) requirements and pathways, and assisted in the pre-EUA and EUA submission process during the COVID-19 public health crisis.
+- Assisted in the pre-EUA and EUA submission process for various products during the COVID-19 public health crisis.

 - Co-author, “Analysis: FDA Response to COVID-19: A Shifting Landscape,” Ropes & Gray Alert (June 29, 2020)

 - Co-author, “Pandemic May Spur Reform of Lab Test Regulation,” Law360 (April 7, 2020)

 - Michael Purcell, Settling High: A Common Law Public Nuisance Response to the Opioid Epidemic, 52 Colum.
 J.L. & Soc.
 Probs.
 135 (2018)

 - JD, Columbia Law School, 2019; James Kent Scholar; Executive Editor, Columbia Journal of Law & Social Problems